EAS-project-oy/eas-eu-compliance/readme.txt

 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==

+= 1.6.2 =

+* Fixed issue with EU VAT validation component on the checkout.
+* Fixed a bug that prevented refund/return confirmation.
+* Added additional details to the logs for better traceability.

 = 1.6.0 =